 When we got back to Lucerne, we spent the rest of the day exploring the city.
 Along the river, you can’t miss the Chapel Bridge or Kapellbrücke.
 As you walk across one of the oldest wooden bridges in Europe, be sure to look up to see paintings with scenes from Swiss history.

-As the day ended, we got a drink at the Storchen and it was full of local Swiss socializing.
+After an amazing afternoon in the mountains, we ended the day back in the charming streets of Lucerne.
+We got a drink at the Storchen and it was full of local Swiss socializing.
 It had such a homey feel, like someone might have been walking home and decided to pop in for a drink when they happened to spot a friend through the window.